Mood worsened from symptoms of depression

 This measure is a quality indicator (QI).

-Experiencing depression is common among older persons living in long term care.
-These people have experienced a number of life losses associated with chronic disease, the aging process, and the physical move from community into a care setting.
+Experiencing depression is common among older persons living in long term care who may have experienced a number of life losses associated with chronic disease, the aging process, and the physical move from community into a care setting.
 Other common causes of depression for long term care residents include pain, lack of purpose, and loneliness.

-Depression often goes unrecognized amongst older adults, more often in residents living with dementia.
+Depression also goes unrecognized in many older adults, more often in residents living with dementia.

 Depression can potentially be lessened with person-centred care strategies (e.g., better relationships with care providers, improved health literacy and decision-making skills that promote independence) and continued involvement with their original home communities and activities.